 The Current Status of Section 127

 Section 127 was originally established as a five-year provision to give officials time to study it.
 When it first expired at the end of 1983, a series of extensions were passed.
 Section 127 has been extended nine times, most recently in 2001.
-It is currently set to expire at the end of 2012.
+It was set to expire at the end of 2012, but was made a permanent part of the tax code with the passage of H.R.
+8, the American Taxpayer Relief Act of 2012.

 - Providing tax-free educational assistance is an important tool employers use to attract the best available employees and build a skilled workforce.